DasUnicorn/pawsome/README.md

 ### General Features

-#### Navbar
+#### Navigation-Bar

-To navigate the website easily, the navbar is an easy and quick way to move to the desired part of the site.
+To navigate the website easily the navigationbar on the top takes you to all parts of the site.

-Picture: Desktop version navbar with menu

-Picture: Mobile version navbar

 #### Footer with Impressum